ppfeister/sylva/docs/README.md

-# Oculus - OSINT Simplified
+# Oculus - Identity discovery simplified

 Oculus is undergoing rapid development.
 Documentation may be quickly obseleted and/or incomplete.